 High blood pressure is a condition that puts you at risk for both short and long term disease risks.
-But the most serious risks include heart attack, stroke, and kidney disease.
+But the most serious risks include heart attack, stroke, poor vision, and kidney disease.
 Other than occasional headaches most people with high blood pressure are unaware of their problems.
 You may be told your blood pressure is “130 over 80.”
 The top number is the pressure inside your arteries when your heart is contracting.
 The bottom number is the pressure inside your arteries when your heart is relaxed.

 To lower your blood pressure we advocate one or more of these strategies: